andrew2020wit/bilingua-dealer/README.md

 See also: [https://github.com/andrew2020wit/dsl-dictionary-parser](https://github.com/andrew2020wit/dsl-dictionary-parser)

-Dictionary functionality isn't  optimized for mobile (small screens).
+At the moment Dictionary functionality isn't  optimized for mobile (small screens).
 You have to use a large screen.

 The dictionary is stored as one entry as it takes a lot of time to load (to store) 50000+ entries separately.
 Also, to display one word, there can be many calls to the dictionary (checking for the presence of different forms of a word).